epiforecasts/omicron-sgtf-forecast/README.md

 ### Results

 Visualising our growth rate estimates provided initial evidence for a difference in generation time distributions.
 Assuming a generation time distribution for Delta with a mean of 2.5-4 days (90% credible interval) and  a standard deviation of 1.9-3 days we estimated a shorter generation time distribution for Omicron with a mean of 1.5-3.2 days and a standard deviation of 1.3-4.6 days.
 This implied a transmission advantage for Omicron in this setting of 160%-210% compared to Delta.
-We found similar relative results using an estimate of the intrinsic generation time for Delta though all estimates incrased increased in magnitude due to the longer assumed generation time.
+We found similar relative results using an estimate of the intrinsic generation time for Delta though all estimates increased in magnitude due to the longer assumed generation time.

 ### Conclusions